jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 ### Functions
-Function names should be verb phrases (as they represent actions), and command-like function should be imperative.
+Function names should be verb phrases (as they represent actions), and command-like functions should be imperative.
 The name should be UpperCamelCase (e.g. OpenFile() or IsFoo()).

 ### Common Variable Names